ashwanibalwani/AOAIMonitoring/README.md

-# AOAIMonitoring
+# Monitoring usage of OpenAI
-This is a repository to help set up an environment for you to be able to monitor the user prompts and AOAI response along with the respective tokens consumed.
+This is a repository to help set up an environment for you to be able to monitor the user prompts, response from Azure OpenAI and the respective tokens consumed for both the prompt and response.